semluc/Rnotes/_docs/CFA.md

     ## omega3 0.5459778 0.6993370 0.6868325
     ## avevar 0.2414591 0.3724992 0.3672161

-Second order reliability
+Second order reliability:
-Reliability values at Levels 1 and 2 of the second-order factor, as well as the partial reliability value at Level 1 the “pers” describes the second order factor
+Reliability values at Levels 1 and 2 of the second-order factor, as well as the partial reliability value at Level 1 the “pers” describes the second order factor.

 ``` r
 semTools::reliabilityL2(fit.cfa.pers, "pers")